Robust Markov Decision Process: Beyond Rectangularity: Policy improvement for -rectangular uncertainty set.

-The functions $F_{1}$ and $F_{2}$ are component-wise non-decreasing contractions, see Lemma \ref{lem:F1} in Appendix \ref{app:lem:F1}.
-Therefore, their fixed-points are the unique solutions to the optimality Equation \eqref{eq:intric-fix-pt}.
-In order to solve the policy improvement problem, it is sufficient to compute the fixed point of $F_{1}$ (or $F_{2}$).
-Following~\cite{Puterman}, we know that the condition is sufficient to conclude that Therefore, Algorithm \ref{alg:F1} returns an $\epsilon$-optimal solution to the policy improvement problem.
-We now present the analysis of the running time of Algorithm \ref{alg:F1}.
+The function $F$ is a component-wise non-decreasing contraction, see Appendix \ref{app:lem:F1}.
+Therefore, its fixed-point is the unique solution to the optimality Equation \eqref{eq:intric-fix-pt}.
+To solve the policy improvement problem, it is sufficient to compute the fixed-point of $F$.
+Following~\cite{Puterman}, we know that the condition $\|\bm{v}^{k+1} - \bm{v}^{k}\|_{\infty} < \epsilon(1-\lambda)(2 \lambda)^{-1}$ is sufficient to conclude that $\| \bm{v}^{k+1}-\bm{v}^{*} \|_{\infty} \leq \epsilon.$ Therefore, Algorithm \ref{alg:VI-PI} returns an $\epsilon$-optimal solution to the policy improvement problem.
+We now present the analysis of the running time of Algorithm \ref{alg:VI-PI}.

-{\textbf{Running time of Algorithm \ref{alg:F1}.}} In order to check we need to evaluate each of the $r$ linear programs in Step \ref{alg:LP-size-S} up to the precision This can be done with interior point methods in In Step \ref{alg:ranking-a} we find the maximum of a list of size $A$ for each component $s$.
-Therefore, the complexity of each iteration is in Now from~\cite{Puterman}, we know that the condition